 Source of Hire

 This recruiting metric tells where the majority of your applicants are coming from.
 For example, job boards, agencies, professional networks, or employee referrals.
 An applicant tracking system provides a thorough analysis of the number of applications received from each source.
-Further, it also analyzes how many applicants that you shortlist, select and accept the offer.
+Further, it also analyzes the sum of applicants that you shortlist, select and accept the offer.
 This important data can be useful to make the most of your efforts on optimal sourcing and abort the ones which are not producing desired outcomes.
-This data plays an important role in assisting the recruiters to plan and budget the recruiting process for optimized conversions.
+Moreover, this data plays an important role in assisting the recruiters to plan and budget the recruiting process for optimized conversions.

 This recruiting metric offers a direct analysis.
 It compares the quantity of the applicants who were offered a job and those who accepted the offer.
 There are many companies that are offering AI trends in recruiting for enhancement purposes.
 A low offer acceptance rate for instance indicates a non-competitiveness of the job.
 In such case, restructuring of the offer becomes a necessity.
 The factors to consider could be salary, pre-requisites, or development opportunities to the employees.
 It is important so that your applicants don’t dive into the offers posted by your competitors.
 Thus, flexible working hours, free food, or provision of working remotely are few ways to retain your applicants.